 On one of my first assignments as a conference interpreter, on the first day of the event, someone walked up to the booth five minutes before the opening session and handed us the text of the speech that was about to be given.
 And I knew exactly what to do with it.

 Terminology is just a part of a larger picture: If your “interpretation” is just a spreadsheet of words strung together without any actual thought or analysis of what’s being said, it’s not meaningful.
+You can very easily have all the correct terminology, yet say the exact opposite of what the speaker meant.
 The goal is not to be constantly speaking, but to say things that actually make sense.
 Remember that thing about the listener’s experience?

 Having said all that, why on earth would I put myself through all that, knowing I could likely do this work without the training?
 I suppose it’s because I could.
-Because I knew I wanted to continue working in interpreting, because I knew the training would set me apart.
+Because I knew I wanted to continue working in interpreting, it would give me a solid foundation to build skills, and because I knew the training would set me apart.
 And hey, doing something that seemed impossible, like quitting my job and temporarily relocating to Toronto?
 It was irresistible.

 I’d love to hear from you.
 What did you learn in your training that you couldn’t live without?